benja263/Adarmonic_mean_project/README.md

 - Frequencies and characteristics of tweets preceding or succeding electoral events, mainly focusing on swing states
 - What were the main topics of the fraudulent Twitter accounts over time
 - What was the most effective strategy for the trolls (quantified by increases in followers)
-- Is there a relation between the activities of trolls related to specific events and results of the elections

 # Dataset